-Builds on the content and skills acquired in NPTC 653.
-Explores psychotherapeutic modalities in more depth and expands skills in formulating cases with children and adults along with their expertise in utilizing selected evidence-based interventions.
+Second of two courses on the management of adults and older adults with mental health disorders.
+Focuses on the integration of selected evidence-based interventions from psychotherapy and psychopharmacology.
+Develops supportive and group psychotherapy case conceptualization and treatment planning skills.
+Selects and applies appropriate treatment interventions for individuals with psychotic disorders, substance use disorders, and personality disorders.
 Note: Successful completion of both the theory and the clinical components of the course with a letter grade of B- or higher is necessary to pass the course.
 In addition, a minimum 80% examination average must be achieved in order to successfully complete the course.